VictorKoryakin/MPEG-TS-analyzer/README.md

 2) Useful вitrate, zabbix key: <--key>rate_useful
 3) Continuity count error, zabbix key: <--key>cc.
 This option is cumulative and resets every 60 minutes The current parameter value is sent to the server every "--timeN" seconds.
 Sending of messages occurs using a utility zabbix_sender.
+Notice.
+The mpeg-ts packet length is 188 bytes.